- CrashPlan PROe

 The method used to block CrashPlan app communication varies by OS platform, network configuration, and networking equipment (e.g. routers and hardware firewalls).
-For assistance with blocking client communication, contact your network administrator first, then contact our Customer Champions for CrashPlan PROe support or CrashPlan PRO support if you have more questions.
+For assistance with blocking client communication, contact your network administrator first, then contact our Customer Champions for CrashPlan PROe support or CrashPlan for Small Business support if you have more questions.

 Linux example using iptables